-- i.
-On single family or duplex lots for applications that facilitate the connection of to connect open soil space areas (such as underneath a public sidewalk connecting a swale and landscape area to allow for future tree root growth); or - ii.
+- of the connection of the connection of the connection as walled and landscape area to allow for future tree root growth; or - ii.
 At in locations where use of a suspended soil system is not feasible site conditions are not conducive to the use of a modular suspended pavement system such as when a high water table is present or other site conditions as determined by Department.
 Cost shall not be the only factor considered by the Department when permitting the use of a sub-grade soil medium (e.g. structural soil) in lieu of a modular suspended pavement system in any application or location.
 Cost considerations shall not be considered a sufficient sole reason for use of structural soils. - h.
 All street trees listed as Large Trees or Medium Trees in the City's Tree Classification List installed within six (6) feet of an existing public sidewalk, public hardscape, or public infrastructure, such as water, sewer, and drainage pipes, shall utilize a root barrier system, as approved by the Department. - i.
-The minimum tree spacing requirements for required street trees and palms shall be as follows: Large Trees and Large Palms shall be spaced a minimum of twenty-five (250) feet from another Large Tree or Large Palm; Medium Trees shall be spaced a minimum of twenty-fifteen (2015) feet from another Medium Tree; or palm; and Small Trees shall be spaced a minimum of ten (150) feet from another Small Tree or palm; and Small Palms shall be spaced a maximum of eight (8) feet distance on center from another Small Palm with no minimum spacing distance required.
+The minimum tree spacing requirements for required street trees and palms shall be as follows: Large Trees and Large Palms shall be spaced a minimum of twenty-five (250) feet from another Large Tree or Large Palm; Medium Trees shall be spaced a minimum of twenty-fifteen (2015) feet from another Medium Tree; or palm; and Small Trees shall be spaced a minimum of fifteen ten (150) feet from another Small Tree-or palm; and Small Palms shall be spaced a maximum of eight (8) feet distance on center from another Small Palm with no minimum spacing distance required.
 When two (2) trees or palms of different size categories are planted near each other, the smaller of the minimum spacing distance shall take precedence.
-Exceptions to the minimum spacing requirements shall require Department approval. - j.
+Exceptions to the minimum spacing requirements shall require Department approval. - i.
 The types of trees and the percentage requirements provided in this subsection b. may be varied to create a more compatible design with trees located on adjacent sites, as determined by the Department.